4.1 Definition of the

 When we

-the number of meters that constitute a given length, we
+measure the number of meters that constitute a

-of outer space meters that represents the length of the semi-major axis
+meters that represents the length of the semi-major axis of the

 4.30 |

-of meters in the orbit times the outer space meter (metero.s.).
-We now
+meters in the orbit times the outer space meter (metero.s.).
+We

 Since a

-length does not change because we use a different reference meter to
+physical length does not change because we use a different

 Therefore, the absolute length LM[frame]